nmdanny-uni/tests_os_ex4/README.md

 example: ![Resolve context](images/resolve-contexts.png)

-Note that whenever you run a test executable, CLion will automatically change to the proper resolve context, e.g, if you run `ex4TestsNormalConstants`, then `FlowTest` will become greyed out and `Can_Read_And_Write_Memory_Once` will become normal.
+Note that whenever you run a test executable, CLion will automatically change to the proper resolve context, e.g, if you run `ex4Tests_NormalConstants`, then `FlowTest` will become greyed out and `Can_Read_And_Write_Memory_Once` will become normal.

+## Tweaking the tests

+- There are no prints/prints were commented out so the tests go faster.
+For debugging, you may want to enable them

+- Some constants like `RANDOM_TEST_ITERATIONS_COUNT` and the upper bounds in `TESTS_PARAMETERS` may cause tests to be too slow, feel free to change them

+- All random aspects use a predetermined seed by default, you can change this at `Common.h` by changing`USE_DETERMINED_SEED` to false.

+- Using these tests can greatly increase compilation time, since they're compiling both the executable and the tests multiple times for each constants configuration.

+  If this bothers you, you can disable library targets by commenting `createVMTarget` lines at `PROJECT_ROOT/CMakeLists.txt` and their corresponding `createTestTarget` lines at `PROJECT_ROOT/tests/CMakeLists.txt`

 ## General tips

 Debugging this exercise can be very tricky, while the tests themselves are very simple(after all, there are only 2 functions you need to implement), there is a lot going on under the hood.

-Therefore, don't rely on these tests too much, and make your own tests, you should also test the internal parts of your implemenation wherever possible
+Therefore, don't rely on these tests too much, and make your own tests, you should also test the internal parts of your implementation wherever possible.

 `FlowTest` is a good test because you can draw the entire page table hierarchy on paper and visualize it, just like the PDF does.
-If you pass this test but fail more complicated examples, try creating similar tests for slightly more complicated scenarios.
+If you pass this test but fail more complicated examples, try isolating the problem, perhaps by using smaller constants numbers, drawing the table yourself, and creating a similar test which tracks every aspect.

 Some general tips are:

 - Use many, many many asserts in your program.
 For reference, I have 38 asserts not including those in PhysicalMemory.
   These have helped me uncover many bugs and better understand the exercise.